-Our ability to continue to grow our business and enhance our financial performance depends on our ability to: (i) successfully utilize our 'waste-to-product' process and "know-how" to manufacture new products; and (ii) improve our manufacturing capacity by entering into strategic partnerships internationally.
-Our success depends on our ability to efficiently produce our products, maintain our technological advantages, adapt to changing regulatory regimes, continue to develop new products (and production processes for new segments) and enter into successful strategic partnerships locally and internationally.
+Our ability to grow our business and enhance our financial performance depends on our ability to: (i) successfully utilize our 'know-how to manufacture newly developed products; (ii) improve, develop and expand our manufacturing capacity; and (iii) successfully develop and commercialize new products.
+Our success depends on our ability to efficiently produce our products, maintain our technological advantages, adapt to changing regulatory regimes, continue to develop new products (and production processes for new segments) and enter into successful strategic partnerships.
+In addition, as the Company is currently generating deficits at this time, its continuous operations depends on its ability to raise funds to finance its operations and activities until it achieves profitability and sufficient cash generation.